-By Fern Easton.
-Last Updated 26th February 2021.
+By Joanne Jeffries.
+Last Updated 25th October 2021.
 Welcome to our guide to tendon injury at work claims.
 A tendon is a connecting tissue between your bones, muscles and other tissues in the body.
 They give us the ability to move and are vital in maintaining our health and mobility.
 Tendons can be found in different places all over our bodies, and though built for use over the course of our whole lives, they are vulnerable to damage through overuse or injury through an accident to office workers or manual labourers alike.

 Sometimes it is possible for a person to get a tendon injury at work, through an accident, damage from a faulty machine, or other means.
 When an accident happens, it can be through the fault of the person who is injured, but it can also be through the fault of the employer.
 If you experience a tendon injury in the workplace, and it was caused by the negligent behaviour of your employer, it may be possible for you to make a claim for compensation for your injury or any related financial costs.

 Our clients have many questions when they approach us about tendon injury at work claims, and these can include but are not limited to the following:

 - Is it common to get an Achilles injury at work?

 - How much compensation for a minor tendon injury while at work?

 - Can you claim for tendonitis?